 Seasonal weather conditions can be extreme, including flooding in warmer weather and snowstorms in the colder months.
 This can affect travel arrangements, including the cancellation of airline, bus and train services.
 The local emergency services in affected areas will provide up-to-date information and advice to travellers.

-When you are in the United Kingdom be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we cannot get you out of trouble or out of jail.
+You are subject to the local laws of the UK.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.